bsccf/Uni-notes/Mechanics structures and materials/Materials/Phases/1 Solid solubility/microstructure formation during equilibrium cooling for 2 elements with complete solid solubility.md

 ### Predicting formation using [[phase diagram basics|phase diagrams]]

-You start by drawing a line that describes the general method
+You start by drawing a line that describes the general

 ![[Pasted image 20211112202005.png]]